Brisbane Showgrounds

-Brisbane Showgrounds (formerly known as the Brisbane Exhibition Ground) is located at 600 Gregory Terrace, Bowen Hills, Brisbane, Queensland, Australia and was established in 1875.
-It hosts more than 250 events each year, with the largest being the Royal Queensland Show (Ekka).
+The Brisbane Showgrounds (formerly known as the Brisbane Exhibition Ground) is a multi-purpose venue located in Bowen Hills, Brisbane, Australia.
+Established in 1875, it hosts more than 250 events each year, the largest being the Royal Queensland Show (Ekka).

 The Brisbane Showgrounds was designed by Claude William Chambers and built by Walls & Juster.
-It is also referred to as the RNA Showgrounds, Ekka Grounds, National Agricultural and Industrial Association of Queensland Exhibition Grounds, Royal National Agricultural and Industrial Association of Queensland Exhibition Grounds/Show Grounds, and Royal Queensland Showgrounds.
+It is also referred to as the RNA Showgrounds, Ekka Grounds, Royal National Agricultural and Industrial Association of Queensland, Exhibition Grounds/Show Grounds, and Royal Queensland Showgrounds.
 It was added to the Queensland Heritage Register on 25 July 2003.

 The Brisbane Showgrounds is owned and operated by The Royal National Agricultural and Industrial Association of Queensland.
-Over 10 days in August, it hosts the Ekka show.
+Over 9 days in August, it hosts the Ekka show.
 Throughout the rest of the year, other events can hire spaces in the Brisbane Showgrounds.

 History

-The site of the Brisbane Showgrounds, together with the nearby Victoria Park, was originally utilised by the Indigenous 'Turrbal' or 'Duke of York clan' as a campground.
-They called this area "Barrambin".
-During the early colonial period, the British named it "York's Hollow".
+The site of the Brisbane Showgrounds, together with the nearby Victoria Park, was originally utilised by the Indigenous Turrbal or Duke of York clan as a camp ground.
+They called this area Barrambin.
+During the early colonial period, the British named it York's Hollow.
 During the 1840s, up to 400 Turrbal people would reside around the waterholes at York's Hollow.
 In 1846, police constables dispersed this major campsite killing at least 3 people, while in 1849 British soldiers of the 11th Regiment conducted another dispersal wounding several.
 Also in 1849, York's Hollow started to be used as a campsite for the influx of newly arrived European immigrants under John Dunmore Lang's immigration scheme.
-It was also utilised as a site for brick manufacture and by 1860 it appears that Aboriginals were no longer able to reside in the area.
+It was also utilised as a site for brick manufacture and by 1860 it appears that Aboriginal people were no longer able to reside in the area.

 In July 1863, the site became part of the Queensland Acclimatisation Society's grounds.
 This Society, established in 1862 to promote the introduction, acclimatisation, propagation and distribution in Queensland of economically useful plants and animals, was granted 33 acre of land bounded by Bowen Bridge Road, O'Connell Terrace, Brookes Street and Gregory Terrace.
-At the northwestern corner of the site, fronting Bowen Bridge Road and O'Connell Terrace, the Society established a public exhibition garden Bowen Park.
+At the north-western corner of the site, fronting Bowen Bridge Road and O'Connell Terrace, the Society established a public exhibition garden Bowen Park.
 The remainder of the site was used for experimentation purposes, growing and propagating plants and seeds sent from other parts of Queensland, other colonies and around the world, and raising various introduced animals.
 The Society played an important role in the beginnings of commercial agriculture in Queensland, introducing or trialling crops and plants such as mango trees, ginger plants, sugar cane, olive trees and choko vines.